Peloton VS Nordictrack: Which Is Best?

 A big point of comparison for many customers is what classes they offer, content is a huge factor.

-You can’t swivel the Peloton screen around to do other classes non-bike related, although the Peloton app is easily accessible on basically any smart device.
+You can’t swivel the Peloton bike screen around to do other classes non-bike related, although the Peloton app is easily accessible on basically any smart device.

 Nordictrack also has a really fun and creative map feature where you can [plan your own routes as well as get real Google Maps imagery – Peloton has the hype, but Nordictrack has cool features too.

+This feels necessary to mention.
 The Nordictrack has a larger initial cost for the bike, while with Peloton this initial investment is less.

 But importantly, Nordictrack gives you a free month of subscription for the first month, Peloton does not, so you end up spending more with Peloton.

-Our Verdict
+Our verdict

-Both are great, and very similar.
+Both are great and very similar.
 Nordictrack has more versatility though, with their rotating screen you can chain together circuits for a serious gym experience.

-With the basic Peloton package it can be harder to create a circuit, having to change screens often.
+With the basic Peloton package, it can be harder to create a circuit, having to change screens often.

 We feel the basic package Nordictrack offers is better than Peloton’s, but Peloton certainly has a lot of hype so if you want the same experience as your friends choose this.
+Overall, Nordictrack bikes seem better value.
+But, at the end of the day whichever bike you choose comes down to personal preference.